Belfast Harbour: Management

-Belfast Harbour is one of the UK's many "Trust Ports" and is an independent statutory body.
-Trust Ports are not owned by Government; they are obliged to operate independently and on a commercial basis.
-Its Board – known as Belfast Harbour Commissioners - is appointed by Northern Ireland's Department for Regional Development on the basis of open public advertisement.
+Belfast Harbour is one of the UK's many "trust ports" and is an independent statutory body.
+Trust ports are not owned by government; they are obliged to operate independently and on a commercial basis.
+Its board – known as Belfast Harbour Commissioners – is appointed by Northern Ireland's Department for Regional Development on the basis of open public advertisement.

-The Commissioners currently number fifteen and are led by a Chairman.
+The commissioners currently number fifteen and are led by a chairman.
 The positions are remunerated and are for terms of three years.
-All of the Commissioners with the exception of the Chief Executive are non-executives.
+All of the commissioners with the exception of the chief executive are non-executives.

 Board members

-The current Commissioners (February 2020) are: